sh-koh/accipere/README.md

-# 💻 Accipere (WIP)
+# 💻 Accipere
-Accipere (english for "get" in latin) is an quick system information prompter for GNU/Linux written in Haskell.
+Accipere (a latin word meaning "get" in english) is an quick system information prompter for GNU/Linux written in Rust 🦀.

 ## 📔 Usage
+> To do

 ```bash
 $ accipere
           ▗▄▄▄       ▗▄▄▄▄    ▄▄▄▖             user@hostname